hungyok/nuctf_equi_bai/README.md

 ### TF energy
 The binding energy of a TF is obtained by scanning its PWM along the genomic sequences (both forward and reverse-complement strands) and converting into position-dependent energy.
 The maximum of the two possible energies at a position is the TF energy.

-The code “tf_binding_pot.m” uses the genome sequence, wmsbai_data_all.txt, and listbai_all.txt to obtain the energy profiles.
+The code “[tf_binding_pot.m](https://github.com/hungyok/nuctf_equi_bai/tree/main/tf_energy_all)” uses the genome sequence, wmsbai_data_all.txt, and listbai_all.txt to obtain the energy profiles.
 Run the commands below to get all the 104 TF energies:
 ```
 > path1 = '/tf_energy_all/sgd_genome/'; % enter full path
 > path2 = '/tf_energy_all/Etf_allmat_chr/'; % enter full path
 > [Emtf,k] = tf_binding_pot(path1,path2);
 ```
 The genomic sequence (e.g., sgd_chr1.fa for chromosome 1 and so on) from the folder “sgd_genome” is fed using the input parameter “path1”.
 The code then spews out TF energy profiles for all the chromosomes (Etf_chr1.mat to Etf_chr16.mat) and the average TF energies (Emtfall.mat), which are stored in the folder “Etf_allmat_chr” indicated by “path2”.
+Note that we have reported here only three energy files, Etf_chr1.mat to Etf_chr3.mat, due to big file!
 Each energy file (e.g., Etf_chr1.mat for chromosome 1) is a matrix file where it contains the binding energy for each TF at different chromosomal locations (see the sample data below for four TFs on a few locations on chr I).
 The code, the subfolders, and the input/output files can be found in the folder [tf_energy_all](https://github.com/hungyok/nuctf_equi_bai/tree/main/tf_energy_all).
 ```
 (Genomic             (TF)
 index)	       ABF1	 CBF1	  MCM1	  RAP1